Phrases of cultural relativism in 2018.

-With a literary landscape rife with colloquialism, ridiculous abbreviation and recontextualisation it can get pretty tough to understand even the simplest of conversations between friends (particularly female), here’s some hints.
+In a literary landscape rife with colloquialism, incomprehensible abbreviation and recontextualisation it can get pretty tough to understand even the simplest of conversations between friends (particularly female), here’s some hints.

 Jack Rabbit – Refers to a male who has sex like the aforementioned animal ie. uses a vagina to masturbate into.

 EAD – Eat a Dick – Usually has a negative connotation despite the (sometimes) pleasure of oral sex.

 Boyfriend – When a woman calls someone her boyfriend she means the exact opposite.
 Asking a close friend if they’ve seen your boyfriend of late actually refers to the guy at work/the gym/on the Bonds commercial that has absolutely no idea that you exist, but who you continue to profess your undying love for anyway.

 Dicksand – Every woman’s kryptonite.
 It’s either a great dick, or a great dick on the end of a man who knows how to use it very well.
 The negative connotation comes if you repeatedly (and accidentally) continue to fall onto it, even though it’s not a great idea, mentally or emotionally.

 Flag the Can – To can something means to end or stop it.
 If you’re flagging the can it means you’re labelling the fact that you’re about to bail.
 It is usually a reactive emotional impulse.

 Fuckboy – Double entendre at its best.
 A fuckboy is generally an unreliable, immature male that disguises himself as a normal adult male and uses charm to get sex whilst remaining flakey AF.
 Women sometimes knowingly engage fuckboys for the sheer purpose of, ummm, fucking but ironically they usually disappoint.